Certainty of Survival

 Normal distribution with associated certainty of survival

 Figure 1.
-Normal distribution with associated %Certainty of Survival (click for larger image)
+Normal distribution with associated percentage certainty of survival (click for larger image)

 Number of SD's